openedx/edx-documentation/en_us/video/source/video_course.rst

 #############################

-After automated processing of an :ref:`uploaded video file<Uploading Videos in Studio>` is complete, you can include it in your course.
+After automated processing of an :ref:`uploaded video file<Uploading Videos in Studio>` begins and its status on the **Video Uploads** page is Ready, you can include it in your course.
 To do so, you :ref:`copy the unique ID<Copy the edX Video ID>` that is assigned to an uploaded video and then :ref:`add it to a video component<Add the edX Video ID to a Video Component>`.

 .. _Copy the edX Video ID: